aptible/support/source/topics/paas/how-to-scale-app.md

-Scaling an Aptible app is easy!
-Just visit the [Aptible Dashboard](https://dashboard.aptible.com), navigate to your app, and then you'll see a list of all services associated with your app.
-(These are the services configured in your app's Procfile.)
+You can easily scale your app, both horizontally and vertically.
+In the [Aptible Dashboard](https://dashboard.aptible.com), navigate to your app.
+Your app's services, configured in your app's Procfile, are each listed, along with the service's current container count and RAM footprint per container.

-To scale any of these services, adjust the container slider, and click "Scale."
-We'll immediately scale your app to the new size you've selected.
-If you want to scale your app back down at a later point, you can use the same slider.
+To scale horizontally, adjust the "Containers" slider.
+To scale vertically, adjust the "Memory" slider.
+When you are ready, select "Scale."
+The Aptible platform will scale your app service to your new specifications.
+You can use the same process to scale your app down.